 The emphasis on Literacy development is embedded in a well-established Literacy program which includes Literacy Dedicated Time.
-Each class has an Education Assistant or Aboriginal Education Assistants to enable additional student support during Literacy Dedicated Time.
+Each class has an Education Assistant or Aboriginal Education Assistant to enable additional student support during Literacy Dedicated Time.
 Early Literacy intervention co-teaching has been a feature of the school's education strategy in recent years and includes an Early Intervention Support Teacher who works from Pre Primary to Year Two and the Reading Recovery Program.
-There are two part time Aboriginal Teaching Assistants (ATAs) who work with classes from Kindergarten to Year Six, supporting children in all areas of the curriculum.
+There are two full time Aboriginal Teaching Assistants (ATAs) who work with classes from Kindergarten to Year Six, supporting children in all areas of the curriculum.
 The ATAs work with individuals and small groups of Aboriginal and non-Aboriginal students.

 St John's School has a strong emphasis on catering for children's needs and talents, offering a variety of experiences and learning opportunities and well-established programs to develop the whole person and a focus on best practice for integrating students with special needs and other needs.
-In 2020, St John's School will introduce an Enrichment Program for identified students.
-This will be another avenue for the students to be challenged beyond classroom differentiation and involvement in interschool academic initiatives including the Midwest Spelling Bee, Numero Competition, STEM Challenge and the Midwest Solar Challenge.
+In 2021, St John's School will continue with an Enrichment Program for identified students.
+This will be another avenue for the students to be challenged beyond classroom differentiation in addition to involvement in interschool academic initiatives including the Midwest Spelling Bee, Numero Competition and STEM Challenge.

 Data informed practices and strong effective pedagogical practice, including Visible Learning practices, have been a focus of the school.
-The school has undertaken a two year regional initiative working with Doctor Lyn Sharratt.
+The school has undertaken a three year regional initiative working with Doctor Lyn Sharratt.
 The integration of ICT within the school and classrooms is a strong component of the learning experiences within the school.
 In 2019, St John's School completed a three year ACARA Digital Technology in Focus initiative, working with an ACARA Consultant each term.
+In 2021, St John's School embarks on a three year initiative with Fogarty EDvance which focuses on raising student outcomes and leadership development.

-Other learning areas and specialist programs run in the school include Primary Connections Science, Bluearth Physical Education program, Visual Arts, Languages (Indonesian), Music and Information and Communication Technology.
-Interactive whiteboards or a large screen TV linked to devices are installed across the school with pods of iPads available in Junior Classes and pods of Chrome Books available in the Middle and Upper Primary Classes.
-There is a bank of thirty devices in the Technology Hub.
+Other learning areas and specialist programs run in the school include Primary Connections Science, Health and Physical Education, Visual Arts, Languages (Indonesian) and Music.
+Mathletics and Literacy Pro are also available to support student learning from Years One to Six.
+Large screen TVs are linked to devices across the school with pods of iPads available across all year levels and pods of Chrome Books available in the Middle and Upper Primary Classes.
+There is also a bank of thirty devices in the Technology Hub.

-The School Board and Parents and Friends' Association have a strong commitment to the school, maintaining a welcoming and aesthetically pleasing presentation, and high quality facilities and resources to meet the needs of members of the school community
+The School Advisory Council and Parents and Friends' Association have a strong commitment to the school, maintaining a welcoming and aesthetically pleasing presentation, and high quality facilities and resources to meet the needs of members of the school community

-2020 Profile of Learners
+2021 Profile of Learners

-Year Number of Students ATSI LBOTE САР IEP SWD
+Year Number of Students ATSI LBOTE CAP IEP SWD

-Kindy 26 7 0 0 0 0
+Kindy 26 10 3 0 3 2

-Pre Primary 28 12 0 0 2 2
+Pre Primary 32 10 0 2 0 0

-Year One 24 7 0 6 3 2
+Year One 30 13 2 0 2 1

-Year Two 25 9 1 7 1 2
+Year Two 27 9 0 0 3 3

-Year Three 23 8 1 3 4 3l
+Year Three 24 8 2 1 1 1

-Year Four 23 7 1 1 0 0
+Year Four 25 9 2 3 4 4

-Year Five 26 3 1 3 2 1
+Year Five 25 8 1 1 0 0

-Year Six 26 11 1 3 3 4
+Year Six 26 5 1 3 3 0